 Physics LE Question Bank

-The 1600 questions in the Physics LE question bank cover a full-year of introductory physics.
-The extensive collection of questions offer wide versatility, along with varying levels of difficulty, to align with any algebra-based introductory physics course.
-Individual questions are categorized by general subject headings (acceleration in one-dimension, projectile motion, work and kinetic energy, electric fields, . . . ) to provide quick and easy correlation to your course.
+The Physics LE question bank is comprised of a comprehensive library of over 2000 questions for algebra-based introductory physics, covering a full-year course.
+The Physics LE question bank is universal — the extensive collection of questions offer wide versatility, along with varying levels of difficulty, to align with any algebra-based introductory physics course.
+Individual questions are categorized by general topic headings to provide quick and easy correlation to your course (e.g., acceleration in one-dimension, projectile motion, work and kinetic energy, electric fields, . . . ).

-Rather than just requiring students to enter a final numerical value, many Physics LE questions incorporate guiding intermediate steps.
-Intermediate steps include assorted use of: 1) multiple-choice questions checking for understanding and problem-solving approach (using text or diagrams); 2) input of relevant equations or algebraic expressions; and 3) intermediate numerical values required to obtain the final answer.
+Rather than just requiring students to enter a final numerical value, many Physics LE questions incorporate intermediate problem-solving steps.
+Intermediate steps include assorted use of: 1) multiple-choice questions checking for understanding and problem-solving approach (using text or diagrams); 2) input of relevant equations or algebraic expressions; and 3) intermediate numerical values which need to be calculated to obtain the final answer.
 Students receive points for each intermediate step creating a system of partial credit grading.

 View example physics questions